-The Department of Veterinary Medicine and Surgery exists to serve the research programs of MD Anderson Cancer Center.
+The Department of Veterinary Medicine and Surgery exists to serve MD Anderson research programs.

 Animal Care at MD Anderson

 Clinical and basic cancer research involving laboratory animals is conducted at MD Anderson.
 Improved cancer treatments and diagnostic procedures are being developed using laboratory animals.
 These involve chemotherapeutic and immunologic agents, surgical procedures, radiotherapy and combinations of multiple modalities.